yohashinoio/twinkle/docs/LanguageReference.md

 }
 ```

-### Petrifaction statement
+### Petrifaction Statement
-This is one of the main features of the language.<br>
+The petrification statement is one of the main features of the language and act to change variables into constants.<br>
-The petrifaction statement can change variable to a constant.<br>
-This operator is useful in complex situations where it is difficult to use the ternary operator.
+It is useful in complex situations where it is difficult to use the ternary operator.
 ```rust
 func main() -> i32
 {